Frequently Asked Questions

 Giving is easy!
 There are two ways to make a gift:

 • Online: Either click on the "Sponsor this Runner" button found on each runner's page or go to the Sponsor a Runner page to begin the process.
-Each runner has a sponsor page where you can read the runner’s blog and leave a personal message.
+Each runner has a page where you can read the runner’s blog and leave a personal message.

 • Mailing a check: Please make the check payable to "Trustees of Tufts College" and mail to: